-In a collider $X \to Z \leftarrow Y$ , the variables X and Y are marginally independent, but conditionally dependent given Z.
+In a collider $X \to Z \leftarrow Y$, the variables X and Y are marginally independent, but conditionally dependent given Z.

 - ▶ Intuition: if X and Y only share a common effect, they are independent.
-That is the common effect has two independent sources of causes. - ▶ Upon observing the common effect, the two causes become dependent. - This is often referred to as a Berkson's paradox. - ightharpoonup Example: X: battery, Z: car starts, and Y: fuel.

-If we observe that the car fails to start, then knowing something about the fuel status tells us something about the battery status & vice versa
+That is the common effect has two independent sources of causes. - ▶ Upon observing the common effect, the two causes become dependent. - This is often referred to as a Berkson's paradox. - Example: if we observe that the car fails to start, then knowing something about the fuel status tells us something about the battery status & vice versa - ► X: battery, Z: car starts, and Y: fuel. - ► Conditioning can induce dependence, not just remove the dependence.